Trade Adjustment Assistance

 Individuals who plan to participate or who are actively participating in full-time TAA-approved training may be eligible to receive up to an additional 104-weeks of income support if enrolled within 26-weeks of the TAA certification or individual separation date from the trade-affected employer, whichever is later.

-Reemployment Trade Adjustment Assistance (RTAA)
+Reemployment Trade Adjustment Assistance (RTAA) and Alternative Trade Adjustment Assistance (ATAA)

 Individuals interested in applying for TAA income support must engage with a Trade Representative.
 To get started, locate your local Job Center.